Raising the 'barre' for fitness

 Prices range from $16 for an individual barre/yoga class, $18 for an individual TRX session and $65 for a personal training session to $119 a month for unlimited classes and $350 for six personal training sessions.

-“We also offer a 20% discount during the summer,” Hackett said.
+“We also offer a 20 percent discount during the summer,” Hackett said.
 “That extends into October.”

 She added what makes her fitness classes unique is their small size and special, individualized attention to clients’ needs.